Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 • Beeswax and honey

-The best part is that orange wines’ layered taste has a slight saltiness, making them very food-friendly.
-(We’ll get into that part later.)
+The best part is that the layered taste of orange wines has a slight saltiness, making them highly food-friendly.
+(More on that later.)

-Skin contact wines mostly involve a hands-off approach in the cellar.
-So, it is likely you will encounter a vintage and terroir character.
+Orange wines mostly involve a hands-off approach in the cellar, so you may encounter vintage and terroir character.

 Are skin contact wines natural?

 This is a tricky one.
-Because natural wine is a term that carries its own uncertainty.
+Because "natural wine" is a term that carries its own uncertainties.

-Natural winemaking style includes minimal intervention in the vineyard and cellar.
-Using organic or biodynamic farming methods, this technique allows grapes to express their true characteristics with minimal use of sulfites, no additives, or commercial yeast.
+Natural winemaking involves minimal intervention in both the vineyard and the cellar.
+Using organic or biodynamic farming methods, this approach allows grapes to express their true characteristics with minimal use of sulfites, no additives, and no commercial yeast.

-Skin contact style also often involves less intervention, and it’s fair to say that they tend to fall somewhere on the natural wine spectrum.
+The skin contact style often involves less intervention and tends to fall somewhere on the natural wine spectrum.

 Are skin contact wines natural?

-No matter what you call it, the result is deeply layered wine with a distinctive color and rich flavor profile that reflects the unique characteristics of the grapes and the environment in which they were grown.
+Regardless of what you call it, the result is a deeply layered wine with a distinctive color and a rich flavor profile that reflects the unique characteristics of the grapes and the environment in which they were grown.

-With that, let’s check out our next chapter, which involves another tricky question.
+With that, let’s check out our next chapter, which tackles another common question.

 Is rosé the same as skin contact wine?